 Income Producing Property is a Non-Countable Asset for Florida Medicaid

 Pursuant to Medicaid rules, any real estate owned by the applicant that is being rented to a separate entity (including family or friends so long as rents are at a rate within community standards) is not counted as an available asset to the applicant.
-Therefore, if the applicant purchases a home, or second home, and rents it to another individual, the assets used to purchase the home would no longer be counted against the applicant as those assets are invested in a form that is deemed "not available” or “non-countable.”
+Therefore, if the applicant purchases a home, or second home, and rents it to another individual, the assets used to purchase the home would no longer be counted against the applicant.
+This is because those assets are invested in a form that Medicaid deems a “non-countable asset.”

 Florida Medicaid Wont Let You Charge Unreasonably Cheap Rent

 In order for this technique to work, your elder care attorney will explain that the rents are not meant to be a sham.
 In other words, this strategy will NOT allow the Medicaid applicant to purchase a second home and rent it out to their child for some unreasonable low number, such as $10.00 per month.
 Again, the law requires the rent to be within community standards for similar homes (i.e. fair market value rents only).
 The rent can be on the low-end of fair, in the opinion of a real estate professional, but it must be for fair-market value nonetheless.